justinkirk8/Pewlett-Hackard-Analysis/README.md

 - Software: pgAdmin4, PostgreSQL 14

 ## Results
-- The number of managers retiring small which will indicate the company won’t be losing much of its leadership structure during the transition.
+- The number of managers retiring is small which will indicate the company won’t be losing much of its leadership structure during the transition.
 - Conversely, the two largest retiring categories are Senior Engineer and Senior Staff.
 This indicates that the company will be losing a significant amount of experience and skills.
 - Further, another category which is concerning is the Technique Leader which has 3603 retirees.
 This indicates employees who possess a large amount of technical knowledge.
 This, and the above point, strongly supports the need for the mentioned mentorship program.